Best Christmas Markets in Munich, Germany – Top Guide 2025

 The market is a treasure trove of traditional Bavarian Christmas items, including handcrafted ornaments, wooden toys, and festive decorations.
 Stalls adorned with twinkling lights and festive garlands add to the market’s warm and inviting atmosphere.

-Visitors can enjoy classic holiday treats like hot Glühwein, gingerbread, and roasted chestnuts while browsing the unique artisanal goods.
+Visitors can enjoy classic holiday treats, such as hot Glühwein, gingerbread, and roasted chestnuts, while browsing the unique artisanal goods.
 The Christkindlmarkt at Sendlinger Tor is a wonderful destination for those seeking a more relaxed and authentic Christmas market experience in the heart of Munich.

 Daily 11.00 am – 9.00 pm